drug-design/course/docs/chapters/molecular-similarity.md

 ### Artificial Neural Networks

-Artificial Neural Networks (ANNs) are a supervised non-parametric classification method that can  model any functional relationship between input and output variables.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/artificial-neural-networks-570d00ce'><i class='fa fa-play' aria-hidden='true'></i></button>Artificial Neural Networks (ANNs) are a supervised non-parametric classification method that can  model any functional relationship between input and output variables.
 Thus, they are very flexible modeling tools; in fact, they are sometimes too flexible and tend to overlearn (i.e., model the training data perfectly well, but they are not able to generalize).
 Nonetheless, they have been very successfully applied in virtually every area of computational drug design.
 The architecture of a fully-connected feed-forward ANN (all nodes in each layer are connected to all nodes in the neighbouring layers) is shown in the figure below.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer